 In English there are many slang expressions we can use to say somebody is pregnant.
+These expressions are informal and can be used in everyday conversations with friends and family.
 We can say:

 - Carrying a child